duckfish/find_square/README.md

 The efficiency and precision of the detection process are dependent on several factors, including the number of RANSAC iterations and the complexity of the input image.

+## License

+Distributed under the MIT License.
+See LICENSE.txt for more information.

 ## Contact

 Evgeniy Grefenshtein e.grefenshtein@icloud.com